Poorna36/Dobot_sort/README.md

 ## Key Design Decisions

 - **Laptop as brain** — all ML inference, logic, and orchestration on laptop.
-ESP32 is dumb signal bridge only.
+ESP32 is  signal bridge only.
 - **Two-stage ML** — KNN for fast confident cases, SVM for ambiguous cases.
 Not deep learning — intentional choice for speed, explainability, and small dataset.
 - **Queue-based sorting** — multiple cubes can be on belt simultaneously.
 Each cube's color is queued at IR1 and dequeued when it reaches its servo zone.
 - **IR-triggered capture** — camera does not run continuously.
 One clean frame captured per cube, triggered by IR1 sensor.
-- **Non-invasive hardware** — all components clip/sit on belt without permanent modification.

 ---